frederikmartin/zdf-media-center-notification/README.md

 Chrome Extension: ZDF media center notification
 ===============================================

+**IMPORTANT:** This is not an official chrome extension of ZDF (ZWEITES DEUTSCHES FERNSEHEN).

 Subscribe to your favorite video series in ZDF media center and get prompt notifications about updates.
-Updates will be served in WebM format to avoid the slow ZDF media center which is based Flash.
+Updates will be served directly as WebM to avoid slow, Flash-based ZDF media center.

-**IMPORTANT:** This is not an official chrome extension of ZDF (ZWEITES DEUTSCHES FERNSEHEN).

 Chrome Extension
 ----------------